gemini-hlsw/scheduler/README.md

-# GreedyMaxScheduler
+Scheduler

-The prototype greedy-max scheduler for Gemini Observatory.
+The automated Scheduler for Gemini Observatory.

 Note that you need the following libraries to run this:
 * astropy